Almenon/AREPL-electron/README.md

 * Sublime key-bindings
 * Batch Editing (via control)

-Note: This verison of AREPL is a bit out of date.
+Note: This verison of AREPL is out of date and no longer maintained.
 For the latest features I highly reccomend installing [vscode](https://code.visualstudio.com/) and getting the [VSCode extension](https://github.com/Almenon/AREPL-vscode)

 #### Deveveloper Setup: